ev3dev/ev3dev.github.io/contribute.md

 hardware and we will make it work for you.
 See this [blog post][will-work-for-sensors] from @dlech for more info.

+## Financial contributions

+You can make financial contributions to ev3dev.org through our page at [bountysource.com].
+These contributions will be used to purchase additional hardware, like sensors and motors.

 [pull requests]: https://help.github.com/articles/using-pull-requests
 [wiki]: https://github.com/ev3dev/ev3dev/wiki